meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 Because the pre-condition is only used when generating lists of programs, it doesn't need to use concrete values.
 So it doesn't need to be polymorphic and exists only for the `Symbolic` HKT.

 In this model, every command can be executed irrespective of the state.
-So we return `Top`:
+So I return `Top`:

 ```haskell
 precondition :: Model Symbolic -> Command Symbolic -> Logic